Skip to main content

 Fact: people with mental health conditions who vape nicotine want to quit just as much as people without mental health conditions.

-In a 2020 study of intention to quit vaping nicotine among U.S. teens age 12-17, data from This is Quitting showed a similar motivation to quit among teens with and without anxiety and depression symptoms.
-The study also found that the number of quit attempts was largely consistent across users with past-year depression and anxiety symptoms and those without.
+A 2020 study of intentions to quit vaping nicotine among U.S. teens ages 12-17 showed similar motivation to quit among teens with and without anxiety and depression symptoms.
+The study, which analyzed data from a text message quit vaping platform now part of EX Program, also found that the number of quit attempts was largely consistent across users with past-year depression and anxiety symptoms and those without.

 Why does this myth prevail?
 Decades of targeted messaging by the tobacco industry has given rise to the idea that tobacco products are “relaxing” and “stress relieving.”
 In addition, the tobacco industry has funded research that aims to link tobacco use with mental health benefits.
 The truth is, nicotine use is linked with amplified anxiety and depressive symptoms.
 For more details on how tobacco has been marketed as a stress reliever, read our article on how tobacco companies linked cigarettes and mental health.